AUP-CS3051-SP23/CS3051-demos/Bananagrams/README.md

   - Run this on "Peel" and "Banana"

-**How do players get updates on the state of other players?** setInterval(getupdate, 10*1000)
+**How do players get updates on the state of other players?**
+  - Query the server at regular intervals: ``setInterval(getupdate, 10*1000)``
-Keep a game "version" number and update if yoru version number is less than the game "version" number For example
+  - Keep a game "version" number and update if your version number is less than the game "version" number
+    - For example
-Sophia clicks "Peel"
+      - Sophia clicks "Peel"
-Server returns new tile to Sophia and updates the game version {version: 23, update: {peel:true, bananas: false}}
+      - Server returns new tile to Sophia and updates the game version
+      ```{version: 23, update: {peel:true, bananas: false}}```
-Paul's interval triggers and he calls the server for an update and sends his version Server respons with the update object
+      - Paul's interval triggers and he calls the server for an update and sends his version
+      - Server respons with the update object
-{version: 23, update: {peel:true, bananas: false}, newtile: {letter:"D", id:23423}}
+        ```{version: 23, update: {peel:true, bananas: false}, newtile: {letter:"D", id:23423}}```
-Paul is on version 22, and see a peel.
+      - Paul is on version 22, and sees a peel.
 Paul requests a new tile.
-Alternatively, send back the number of peels Paul missed (if, for example,.
-Paul was on version 21)
+      - **Alternatively**, send back the number of peels Paul missed (for example, if Paul was on version 21)

 **What information do you need to draw any player’s board?**
-Get the tile information from a specific player and call a fill-board function
+  - Get the tile information from a specific player and call a fill-board function

 **What functions will you need to write?**
   - For example: createNewGame() which calls createBunchofTiles()